Data Centers in Oxford

 Natural Disaster Risk

-The United Kingdom has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
-The physical environment is stable and predictable, making it a safe location for critical IT infrastructure.
+Oxford has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This rating indicates a stable and secure physical environment for maintaining high-uptime data center operations.

-- River Flood: A localized risk in specific low-lying areas, but modern data centers are built outside of floodplains.
+- River Flood: The most notable risk for the region, though modern data centers are built outside of designated floodplains.